 We recognise that some applicants may have been affected by extenuating circumstances that will impact the strength of their application.
 To ensure our academic assessors can understand the impact of these on your application, the application form includes a section for you to declare significant relevant circumstances.
 This section may be used to declare circumstances resulting from the COVID-19 pandemic, or for other circumstances (eg bereavement or mental/physical health issues).

 What can I declare?

-We will not be able to take into account extenuating circumstances for which adequate mitigations have already been applied by your current/previous institution.
+We will not be able to take into account extenuating circumstances for which adequate mitigations have already been applied by your current/previous institution or where there is no clear impact on your application.
 If your extenuating circumstances relate to a previous or current qualification, you should first approach the awarding institution, including where an issue was diagnosed after you completed the course.
 You should, therefore, contact the relevant institution to request consideration of extenuating circumstances in advance of making an application.
 Where the awarding institution did not make an adjustment or is not able to take these extenuating circumstances into account for policy reasons, evidence would need to be supplied of this (such as a link to their policy or email correspondence with the institution) and of the extenuating circumstances.

 When should I declare it?

 You should declare the circumstances as part of your application form, uploading evidence if applicable.
 If you are declaring sensitive personal circumstances separate from the application form, please do so after submitting your application form, but at least a week ahead of the deadline to which you are applying to help us ensure the information is available to the academic assessors in good time.
 Deadlines for course applications are available on the course pages.